How did we create the plan?

 Re-envisioning our future, so we can shape the physical environment and the lives of the people that live within.

-Communities in the state of Pennsylvania have the opportunity to imagine their future by updating their comprehensive plan.
+Municipalities in the state of Pennsylvania have the opportunity to imagine their future by updating their comprehensive plan.
 A comprehensive plan is a document that benchmarks current conditions, identifies future aspirations, and sets goals and strategies for local government and its partners.

 MAR 2019 - OCT 2019